zosmac/gotree/README.md

 ## Overview

 The `gotree` command prints a tree listing of the processes on the system.
-The tree organizes the processes by parent/child relationships and lists the processes with the deepest descendents first.
+The tree organizes the processes by parent/child relationships and lists the processes with the deepest descendants first.
 Each process in the listing shows the pid and the command name.

 The `gotree` command accepts the following optional flags: